TienLongBui/freelance-esg-2412/README.md

 It is designed as a freelance-style data visualisation demo with quick insights and interactive filtering.

 ## 📌 Features
+- Upload ESG Data in CSV or Excel Format
+- Mannual Build your own sunburst structure, then save images
+- Undo/Reset button while building your sunburst
 - 📊 Interactive sunburst chart with ESG hierarchy
 - 🎯 Filter by main categories (Governance, Social, Environment)
 - 📈 Auto-generated insights panel